Your clients are the reason your project management is flowing. Learning how to deal with a difficult client is a key facet to scaling your agency.

 The person you assign will serve as the account manager.

 Remember, keeping your clients happy is important so choose someone who can be calm (or pretend to be) even during surprise requests from bad clients.
 This person has to be poised, patient, and reliable because every request, no matter how nuts, will be sent to them.

 2. Categorize the request

 You have to clarify if the request makes sense.
-Because, sometimes, we don’t know what kind of sorcery comes into clients’ minds that they make insane wishes.
-Just look at the advertisement of the cup noodle above!
+Because, sometimes, we don’t know what kind of sorcery comes into clients’ minds that compels them to make insane demands.

 If the request is not in your contract, you have to decide if you want to do it just because you want to impress your client.
 If not, talk to your client to modify the scope and adjust the budget accordingly.